analyticascent/data-syllabus/README.md

 ## 0. Online Prep

 These are sites with courses I have either already used or plan to use.
-I chose Codecademy and Datacamp because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need.
+I chose Codecademy and Datacamp because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need. **I also hope to do at least one tutorial a day from either [Data Science Central](http://www.datasciencecentral.com/) or [KDnuggets](http://www.kdnuggets.com/).**

 &nbsp;